johnfhaidoulis/Online-Boutique-Retailer/README.md

 ## Limitations

-* To understand the rapid uptake of customers, it would have been beneficial to know the advertising changes (Click through rate & traffic source), SEO changes website traffic, of the business.
+* To understand the rapid uptake of customers, it is important to have accesss additional data: Advertising changes (Click through rate & traffic source), SEO changes website traffic.
 This is because it is still unclear as to why there was a huge uptake in new customers.
-* To further delve into the business health, it would have been benefical to know the business expenditure to calculate profit margins.
+* To further delve into the business health, it would have been benefical to know the business expenditure over time to calculate the profit margins.

 ### References: